Weaning a child off a pacifier can be stressful for a child and their parents, and so it’s a parenting challenge that

 Well, don’t stress, Mama.
 If you’re thinking it’s time for your little one to give up the soother, I have suggestions that will help to make it as stress-free as possible.

 Child with soother via Shutterstock

 First of all, let me say that there was an outpouring of support for continuing to use the pacifier, and letting the child decide when to give it up.
 I’ll share some of those snippets with your first:

 - One reader said “Our doctor told us that babies like their pacifiers just like we like to use our own pillows.”
-It is comforting, so wait until they are over one year of age to remove it.
+It is comforting, so wait until they past the 1 year mark to remove it.

-- They are used to protect again sids.
+- Pacifiers are used to protect again sids.